roushanraj16/sigma-first/README.md

 # sigma-first
-demo for git and git hub.
+demo for git and git hub..